-NC Accountability Model addition to the as а foundation for In assessment, PCA students will participate in grade-level appropriate PBL assessments and BPL workforce readiness events and learning activities across the curriculum - in academic, non-academic, and elective courses throughout their educational experience at PCA.
+In addition to the NC Accountability Model as a foundation for assessment, PCA students will participate in grade-level appropriate PBL assessments and BPL workforce readiness events and learning activities across the curriculum - in academic, non-academic, and elective courses - throughout their educational experience at PCA.
 Relevance is the key in these authentic instructional and assessment models, which leads students to establish a deeper understanding of the knowledge and skills gained in their coursework and the practical application of same in real-world situations.
 Teachers will also use formative assessments, classroom observation, and comprehensive rubrics.
 Each semester, students will participate in PBL Project Demo events where they will showcase course projects in Student-Led Conference settings.